Lunchtime talk write-up

 Posted on Sat 1 Apr 2017

-Kings Cross (Remix)
+Kings Cross (REMIX)

-In studio resident Tom Marshman's latest show Kings Cross (REMIX) he has brought to light testimonies of hidden histories in the Kings Cross area in London.
+In Tom Marshman's latest show Kings Cross (REMIX) he has brought to light testimonies of hidden histories in the Kings Cross area in London.
 It is an area that has undergone radical change since its days as an underground hub of LGBTQ communities.
 The show celebrates a time when rights were being fought for and AIDS was causing tragedy.

 Tom presented a case that voicing these stories can enable a younger generation to strive to claim spaces of autonomy and also the knowledge around the HIV virus can enable stigma to be reduced.
 During the 80s people really talked (although partying hard) and would be fully prepared to engage in a political conversation and that was part of their party experience and very much wrapped up in their politics and their identity.
 Tom is keen to explore what younger generations can take on board from these testimonies.